Seravo/docs/_posts/2015-10-15-data-locations.md

 All logs are saved in: ```/data/log/```

 ## Project Structure
-WP-Palvelu uses custom directory layout which is derived from [Bedrock](https://github.com/roots/bedrock).
+WP-palvelu uses custom directory layout which is derived from [Bedrock](https://github.com/roots/bedrock).
 Bedrock is WordPress layout which uses composer for package management.
 It's not advised to modify WP core files so usually your application is only what's included in **wp-content** -directory.
 When we use version control is much better if we have separated it to a folder which is outside of core installation.
 This template also includes tests, composer.json, custom nginx rules and files for local development (Vagrantfile).
 Let's take a closer look at the Project directory:

 ```
 ├── config.yml # See about Configuration above